 Kids spread shaving cream onto a tray or tabletop area.

 With fingers or craft sticks, they can write the initials of their names, spell their first (and possibly last) names, or try forming letters as you call them out.

 Advanced preschoolers could also form easy words like “cat/dog” and “mom/dad.”

 After spreading the shaving cream on a tray or table, children practise forming numbers with fingers or craft sticks.

-Get kids to write their age, the number of people in their families, any chosen numbers, or numbers called out by an adult or child acting as “number namer.”
+Get kids to write their age, the number of people in their families, or any numbers.

 6. Name that Scent!

 Using unscented shaving cream, add various scents and challenge kids to guess the smells.

 Powdered/unsweetened soft-drink mixes in fruit flavours, like grape, cherry, strawberry orange and lemon, add interesting scents and colours.